Aurelius3000/barrelbook-legal/TERMS_OF_SERVICE.md

 ## 2. Description of Service

-BarrelBook is a personal whiskey collection management app that allows you to:
+BarrelBook is a whiskey collection management app that allows you to:
 - Catalog your whiskey bottles
 - Use AI to scan and identify bottles
 - Track prices and values
 - Store photos and notes about your collection
+- Share selected bottles or collections with friends you choose

 ## 3. Eligibility